sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 .. note::

    In Java every open curly brace ``{`` must have a matched close curly brace ``}``.
    These are used to start and end class definitions and method definitions.

+   The special characters ``//`` are used to mark the rest of the line as a comment.
+   Comments can be helpful in describing what the code is doing.

 |CodingEx| **Coding Exercise**: